Industries: Major transport hubs and other high foot traffic areas

-While these are fine for remove some mildew from an outside patio area, they don’t give busy contractors the results they need fast enough.
+While these are fine for removing mildew from an outside patio area, they don’t give busy contractors the results they need fast enough.

 This is a rapid acting cleaner that has been designed specifically for heavy-duty use on brick, stone and other exterior surfaces.

 It’s economical, easy-to-use and fast acting.
-A professional product for the construction and plumbing industry.
+A professional moss and algae removal product for the construction and plumbing industry.

 CHELA DC64 Moss & Algae remover

-Click here to find out more about CHELA DC64 Moss & Algae remover or to discuss a whole range of other market leading cleaning solutions for rail and train stations, please contact our specialist team by calling +44 208 805 2150 or by emailing email@example.com
+Click here to find out more about CHELA DC64 Moss & Algae remover, or to discuss a whole range of other market leading industrial cleaning solutions for builders and plumbers, please contact our specialist team by calling +44 208 805 2150 or by emailing [email protected]